didi/levin/README.md

 -------

-Levin provide a highly efficient solution in bulk loading scene. which implement customized containers arrange memory layout SEQUENTIALLY.
+Levin provide a highly efficient solution in bulk loading scene.
+A collection of STL-like containers implemented with high performance and memory efficiency.
-Levin containers allocated at share memory region for shared inter-process. which SHOULD be used as static data, NOT suggest to modify or reallocate them.
+Levin containers arrange memory layout SEQUENTIALLY, allocated at share memory region for reused inter-process. which prolongs the lifetime of data resources, and prevents unnecessary time-consuming reload.
+Loading with levin speed, you deserve it.

 Getting Started